 “Tie box braids all up into a high ponytail or bun and you are ready for everyday activities like working out with no fear of sweating out your hairstyle,” says master braider Ka’mesha Cathcart.
-When styling this one, don’t forget to give your baby hairs some TLC with something like Pattern Edge Control and an edge brush.
+When styling this one, don’t forget to give your baby hairs some TLC with a styler like Pattern Edge Control and an edge brush.

-Side Swoop Box Braids
+Side-Swoop Box Braids

 Box Braids With Undercut